-- A) Which characteristics apply to the problem. - B) The difficulty of the problem. - 5.1.1) Based on the difficulty of the problem and the number of characteristics that are involved, the Referee will assighn an appropriate multiplier or divisor.
-The table below should be used for this purpose:
+- A) Which characteristics apply to the problem. - B) The difficulty of the problem.

+Based on the difficulty of the problem and the number of characteristics that are involved, the Referee will assighn an appropriate multiplier or divisor.
+Table 5.1 should be used for this purpose.